 And he didn't do that.

-But then they proposed a bill, and there are some things in there that, you know, changing the asylum standard.
+And there are some things in there that, you know, changing the asylum standard, good, we should do.

-But we can't do that, and then the give is this asylum corps, which is going to be able to give people either asylum or an odd immediate work permit, not even the six-month wait that's going on now.
+And then the give is this asylum corps, which is going to be able to give people either asylum or an immediate work permit, not even the six-month wait that's going on now.

-I don't know if you saw the the crybaby mayor of Denver saying that the only people that were not to blame here were the migrants themselves.
+I don't know if you saw the crybaby mayor of Denver saying that the only people that were not to blame here were the migrants themselves.

-Um, you know, it's it's it's hypocrisy at the time.
+You know, it's hypocrisy at the time.

-Why why are we sho why are we bailing out uh sanctuary cities?
+Why are we bailing out sanctuary cities?

-We should we shouldn't be.
+We shouldn't be.

 Quick break more with Florida Senator Marco Rubio as we continue.

-Our number as we continue this Monday.
+Your call's coming up, 800-941-Sean, our number as we continue this Monday.

-Man for America.
+Bad for America.

-CBS TV, edits the news like nobody else.
+CBS TV edits the news like nobody else.

 This is the Sean Hannity Show.

-All right, we continue...
+All right, we'll continue.

-Florida Senator, now my Senator Marco Rubio is with us.
+Florida Senator, now my Senator, Marco Rubio, is with us.

-We'll get to your calls after this 800-941 Sean.
+We'll get to your calls after this, 800-941-Sean.

 Let me ask you about this.

-I mean, you saw the the her report and I mean it was as damning, I guess, as any report you can ha you can ever have, uh, acknowledging that the president willfully retain classified top secret documents, which means he willfully broke the law, and then you see the double standard in terms of our justice system yet again.
+I mean, you saw the her report, and I mean, it was as damning, I guess, as any report you can ever have, acknowledging that the president willfully retained classified top-secret documents, which means he willfully broke the law.

-And and that was frustrating to me.
+And that was frustrating to me.

-But more importantly, I mean, he laid out in in great detail just how bad Joe Biden's cognitive state was on two separate occasions.
+But more importantly, I mean, he laid out in great detail just how bad Joe Biden's cognitive state was on two separate occasions.

 Yeah, well, I think that's important at this point.

-And I think but here's the really interesting thing about it, okay.
+And I think, but here's the really interesting thing about it, okay?

 What the report basically said is a crime was committed.